MicrosoftDocs/visualstudio-docs/docs/designers/disable-dpi-awareness.md

 While higher pixel density produces sharper images, some sort of display scaling is required to size elements on the screen properly.
 Otherwise, user interface (UI) elements and text are too tiny to use effectively and can overlap.
 To help remedy this, Windows automatically scales the UI percentile to match the DPI setting.
 For example, a DPI setting of 100% represents 96 DPI, where 125% is 120 DPI, and 150% is 144 DPI.
 This automatic scaling affects text, graphics, controls, and window sizes.

 Here's where DPI-aware vs. DPI-unaware comes in.
-When an application declares itself to be DPI-aware, it's a statement specifying that the app behaves well at higher DPI settings and so Windows won't apply auto-scaling.
-Conversely, DPI-unaware applications render at a fixed DPI value of 96 pixels per inch, or 100%, and so auto-scaling is applied.
+When an application declares itself to be DPI-aware, it's a statement specifying that the app behaves well at higher DPI settings and so Windows can apply auto-scaling.
+Conversely, DPI-unaware applications render at a fixed DPI value of 96 pixels per inch, or 100%, and so auto-scaling isn't applied.

 ## Visual Studio is DPI-aware